 Upon Arrival at Ben Gurion Airport, Terminal 3

 While waiting for your luggage you can buy Israeli currency, shekels, at the airport bank branch, or ATM (see Money).
 (Get enough for your first weekend off the base, because you may not be able to visit a bank or ATM before Shabbat.)

-If you arrive before 2 PM on the prescribed Sunday, you will be met at the meeting place in the Arrivals hall: at the chairs as you face exit #2, next to the sunglass counter.
+You must arrive before noon on the prescribed Sunday where you will be met at the meeting place in the Arrivals hall: at the chairs as you face exit #2, next to the sunglass counter.
 There will usually be a Sar-El representative there.
 A currency exchange and ATM are nearby.
 If you are early you can wait at the chairs.